apollographql/apollo-server/docs/source/federation/federation-spec.md

 ### `Query._entities`

 A new field must be added to the query root called `_entities`.
-This field must return a non-nullable list of `_Entity` types and have a single argument with an argument name of `representations` and type `[_Any!]!` (non-nullable list of non-nullable `_Any` scalars.
+This field must return a non-nullable list of `_Entity` types and have a single argument with an argument name of `representations` and type `[_Any!]!` (non-nullable list of non-nullable `_Any` scalars).
 The `_entities` field on the query root must allow a list of `_Any` scalars which are "representations" of entities from external services.
 These representations should be validated with the following rules:

 * Any representation without a `__typename: String` field is invalid.
 * Representations must contain at least the fields defined in the fieldset of a `@key` directive on the base type.